 Competitive dynamics between skilled, ambitious individuals

-Competition between people who are ambitious, strategic, and skilled will tend to be particularly vicious because the most of the previous constraints will either not apply or only apply in a limited way.
+Competition between people who are ambitious, strategic, and skilled will tend to be particularly vicious because most of the previous constraints will either not apply or only apply in a limited way.
 Since the players are highly skilled, competitive strategies that require high levels of skill are accessible.
-Additionally, these players will limit their strategic actions much less than other players (by considering off-limits actions and aligning their personal incentives behind their competitive goals), because the stakes of the competition are usually high (losing a potential opportunity for owned power can be extremely costly).
+Additionally, these players will limit their strategic actions much less than other players, by using otherwise off-limits actions and aligning their personal incentives behind their competitive goals.
+This is because the stakes of the competition are usually high; losing a potential opportunity for owned power can be extremely costly.
 As a result, competition in the areas offering owned power will feature unlimited action and is likely to be extremely brutal.

-Offensive moves in competitive environments then result in escalation, through forcing the opposing side to counter the offensive move (frequently by reverse engineering and matching the tactic used for the escalating, or a more severe tactic).
-Imagine two companies dominate an industry in a particular country.
+Offensive moves in competitive environments then result in escalation, through forcing the opposing side to counter the offensive move, frequently by reverse engineering and matching the tactic used for the escalating, or even a more severe tactic.
+Imagine that two companies dominate an industry in a particular country.
 One serves the eastern half of the country while the other serves the western half.
 If one company contests the other’s territory, the other must contest in return, lest it lose too much business and demonstrate an unwillingness to fight, inviting further attacks.

 Such escalation would be net-negative for both companies.
-To avoid this, they will sometimes avoid contesting the other’s territory.
-In situations where no competitor has a clear advantage spoken or unspoken agreements to not engage in certain types of competition will often arise among competitors.
+To avoid this, they will sometimes avoid contesting each other’s territory.
+In situations where no competitor has a clear advantage, spoken or unspoken agreements not to engage in certain types of competition will often arise among competitors.

-Nonetheless, competition among strategic players will tend to escalate because victory requires escalation.
-If a competitor wants to win, as such competitors often do, they won’t indefinitely tolerate a stalemate (negotiated or otherwise).
+Nevertheless, competition among strategic players will tend to escalate because victory requires escalation.
+If a competitor wants to win, as such competitors often do, they won’t indefinitely tolerate a stalemate, negotiated or otherwise.
 They will seek novel unlimited strategies to defeat their opponents, and they will find them.
 Executing new strategies is an escalation in itself, and if opponents reverse-engineer them, as they often do, there will be further escalation.
 Hence, competition at the highest levels tends to escalate symmetrically.